 - 1/4 teaspoon salt

 For the French toast:

 For the topping:

-Remove the casserole from the fridge and sprinkle the topping over the top.
-Bake for 45 minutes for a softer, more bread pudding texture or for 1 hour or more for a firmer, crisper texture.
+- Bake for 40 minutes for a softer, custardy, bread pudding texture or for 1 hour or more for a firmer, crisper texture.

 - Remove from oven and serve warm, with guests able to add yoghurt, whipped or pouring cream from a bowl on the table.
 Also have chopped peaches, strawberries, blueberries or suitable fruit you have harvested from the homestead in a bowl for guests to add, followed by a drizzle of raw honey or maple syrup.